 The verses resemble quick scribbles made on the last page of a notebook; talking about social issues, puzzling emotions, generic declarations of angst, reflecting rudimentary thoughts not fully formed.

-The poetry book is divided into two parts – ‘Short Poems’ that are half a minute reads (as mentioned in the index), consisting of 37 poems and ‘Short Stories in and as poetry’ that are two minute reads, consisting of 24 poems.
+The poetry book is divided into two parts – ‘Short Poems’ which are half a minute reads (as mentioned in the index), consisting of 37 poems and ‘Short Stories in and as poetry’ which are two-minute reads, consisting of 24 poems.

 The poems in this section are tolerable in Hindi, though the same cannot be said of the English translations.

 The titles of the poems don’t often sit with the theme and start off on one subject and end at a completely different topic altogether.
 An example would be the very first poem in this book, ‘Kitna aasan hai’ – at first, it gives the impression that it is a poem about friendship but turns out to have an empathetic theme in a more universal sense.
 In this regard, ‘Humdard’ would have been a more suitable title.
 The poet fails to maintain his flow of thought or consistency, and several poems appear disjointed, such as ‘Kyun na jiyu main sab khwab apne’, ‘Jaanvar’, ‘Inhi mein chupi thi’, ‘Bas zara sa’, etc.

 ‘Bachpan’, ‘Baarish’, Aise kai lamhe’, and many other Hindi renditions in this section are likeable.
 The poet also brings a flavour of shayari to this book in many poems, one of which is, ‘Hum Tum’ – ‘Kuch baaton se jawa karein, waqt pe padi jhuriyon ko, aur kuch pal aise ho jahan, sirf khamoshiyan farmaye’.